RL-arch/detector/README.md

 ****************

 The code is written in Python and depends on a conda environment.
+Such an environment can easily run in Anaconda.
+The documentation of Anaconda can be found [here](https://anaconda.cloud/getting-started-with-conda-environments) to learn more about how to use conda environments.
+If Anaconda was never used before, the simplest option is to download [Anaconda navigator](https://www.anaconda.com/products/navigator).
-Such an environment can easily run in [Anaconda](https://anaconda.cloud/getting-started-with-conda-environments).
-You can use [Automatic dependencies management](https://www.jetbrains.com/help/pycharm/managing-dependencies.html) to automatically install the required packages listed in [requirements.txt](./requirements.txt).
+By default, the [Automatic dependencies management](https://www.jetbrains.com/help/pycharm/managing-dependencies.html) will automatically install the required packages listed in [requirements.txt](./requirements.txt).

 There are several options to run the conda environment: